 It can be rare to hear in person from men about what it’s really like to live with us while we’re living with heart disease.
-It isn’t often, for example, that our WomenHeart online support community of over 24,000 female heart patients on Inspire.com hears directly from a real live male.
+It isn’t often, for example, that our WomenHeart online support community of thousands of female heart patients on Inspire.com hears directly from a real live male.
 But when Steve Kirsche of Wethersfield, CT stopped by to write about his own perspective as the spouse of a heart patient, I asked him for permission to reprint his personal observations here for you.
 Here’s what Steve had to tell us:

 “When I had to select a topic to best describe the issue I hope to address I saw no exact match.
 There’s advice for other women with heart disease, but none for husbands whose wives have the disease.

 “Martha, my wife of 38 years, developed breast cancer eight years ago, and after six years the chemo treatments she received all that time ago finally kicked in its most feared side effect: cardiomyopathy. * see glossary below for cardiac terms

 “Her ejection fraction hovered around 20%, and two months ago she got great news that it is all the way up to 35%.

 “But it still stinks and its been hard on everyone.
 My main goal is not to complain, but to give you ladies something to take back to your own life partners.